 Work solution 2.
 Operators working on rooftops within a fall potential / Ladder climbing will need the minimum of RF Awareness and Rooftop Access.

 Work solution 3.
-Any operators climbing structures will need a minimum of Rooftop Access, RF Awareness, Advanced Climber and Tower and Structural Rescue, Or the EUSR Initial or Basic climber certs, First Aid at Heights .
+Any operators climbing structures will need a minimum of Rooftop Access, RF Awareness, First Aid at Heights and either the old Advanced Climber / Tower and Structural Rescue valid till 31st Dec 2020, Or the new EUSR Initial or Basic climber certs.

 Some companies working on Arqiva sites ask, all levels of employees to have the maximum level of training.
 This would normally take 5 days of training and involve attending all the courses in work solution number three.
-Some companies / Auditors may ask for Rooftop and Ladder Rescue cerification.
+Some companies / Auditors may ask for Rooftop and Ladder Rescue and safe lifting techniques cerification.

 What are the differences between Rooftop Safety Awareness and Rooftop Access / Worker?